 Warren Buffett's Berkishire Hathaway comes to mind....

 -And so much.
-The return earned by shareholders of Berkshire Hathaway - the most profitable listed company on the planet for its shareholders - during the first 12 years of Warren Buffett's management was -2.6%, fell by 59% in 3 years (76-79), while his book value increased by 200%.
+The return obtained by the shareholders of Berkshire Hathaway - the most profitable listed company on the planet for its shareholders - during the first 12 years of Warren Buffett's management was -2.6%, it fell by 59% in 3 years (76-79), while its book value increased by 200%.
 All these examples speak of the same thing: the market is slow to recognize a job well done, because a listed company faces not only its own development but also a market in which many different interests converge.
 All legitimate, but not all aligned with long-term profitability.

 -I would say that today we have all the ingredients to offer great joys in the coming years.
-We are a player We have a clear and defined strategy to take advantage of this growth, as well as the necessary financing to do so, and we are growing at a good pace.
-We have a clear and defined strategy to take advantage of this growth; we also have the necessary financing to do so and we are growing at a good pace.
+We are an important player in a sector -artificial intelligence- that will experience enormous growth in the coming years.
+We have a clear and defined strategy to take advantage of this growth; we also have the necessary financing to do so, and we are growing at a good pace.

 What are the figures in this regard?